sipmat/testRepo/README.md

 testRepo
 ========

-Some space for my coding learning, practising and experimenting.
+Some space for learning, practising and experimenting with code.